cinnaamonka/GenerateDungeon/README.md

 # Step by step explanation #

+# Step 0 #
-0. I have added zero step to my explanation to show my useful file structure.
+I have added zero step to my explanation to show my useful file structure.
+I have added enums with types of tiles and types of directions into different file for convenience.
 ![image](https://github.com/cinnaamonka/GenerateDungeon/assets/107621519/6450fb17-c919-406f-8f70-3895e6481e79)

-I have added enums with types of tiles and types of directions into different file for convenience.

 1.In the first and second steps I am filling the map using FillRect function and choosing randomly a place to put the first room.
 ![FirstRoom](https://github.com/cinnaamonka/GenerateDungeon/assets/107621519/1e0f80d9-0ea5-4c5b-9d64-0393bbc053ae)